triciadang/CTF/SekaiCTF/evalMe/README.md

-EvalMe - Forensice - SekaiCTF
+<h1>EvalMe - Forensice - SekaiCTF</h1>
-Author: Guesslemonger
+<h2>Author: Guesslemonger</h2>

-Problem: I was trying a beginner CTF challenge and successfully solved it.
+<h3>Problem: I was trying a beginner CTF challenge and successfully solved it.
 But it didn't give me the flag.
 Luckily I have this network capture.
-Can you investigate?
+Can you investigate?</h3>
-It came attached with a capture.pcapng.
+<h3>>It came attached with a capture.pcapng.</h3

 Connecting to the chals.sekai.team server, it required the user to solve 100 simple math problems under a given time.
 This was solved using the evalMe.py script.